strapdata/elassandra/README.md

 #### Elassandra 6.2.3.25+

-Since version 6.2.3.25, the gossip X1 application state can be compressed using a system property.
-Enabling this settings allows the creation of a lot of virtual indices.
+Elassandra use the Cassandra GOSSIP protocol to manage the Elasticsearch routing table and Elassandra 6.2.3.25+ add support for compression of the X1 application state to increase the maxmimum number of Elasticsearch indices.
+For backward compatibility, the compression is disabled by default, but once all your nodes are upgraded into version 6.2.3.25+, you should enable the X1 compression by adding **-Des.compress_x1=true** in your **conf/jvm.options** and rolling restart all nodes.
-Before enabling this setting, upgrade all the node to the 6.2.3.25 (or higher).
-Once all the nodes are in 6.2.3.25, they are able to decompress the application state even if the settings isn't yet configured locally.
+Nodes running version 6.2.3.25+ are able to read compressed and not compressed X1.

 #### Elassandra 6.2.3.21+